theangrytech-git/az-104-training/environment/2. Exam Answers/Implementing And Managing Azure Storage.md

 7. Set the "Index document name" to "index.html" and "Error document path" to "error.html."
 8. Open the GitHub repository at the specified location: az-104-training/Info/Static Website for each 3 Region.
 9. Upload the "index.html" and "error.html" files to the storage account from the GitHub repository.
-10. Repeat the process for the storage accounts in the UK West and West Europe regions, ensuring region-specific details in the HTML files.
+10. Repeat the process for the storage accounts in the North Europe and West Europe regions, ensuring region-specific details in the HTML files.
 11. Access the static website URL provided in the storage account settings.
 12. Confirm that the website displays the region-specific content.